amelkiy/write-ups/GoogleCTF-2020/MathSH/README.md

 Additional Arguments:
 0 = c:\ctf\flag.txt
 ```
 Nice!
 So now we know the path of the flag, the names of namespaces and objects involved and how to show exceptions.
-The exception that was thrown is an internal exeption, so what if we tried to use the built-in objects and functions to read the flag directly?
+The exception that was thrown is an internal exception, so what if we tried to use the built-in objects and functions to read the flag directly?
 Remember that we didn't get an error for accessing `__global__.System.String`?
 Let's try to call `__global__.System.IO.File.ReadAllText()`:
 ```
 MathSH> __global__.System.IO.File.ReadAllText("c:\\ctf\\flag.txt")
 System.Security.SecurityException: Request for the permission of type 'System.Security.Permissions.FileIOPermission, mscorlib, Version=4.0.0.0, Culture=neutral, PublicKeyToken=b77a5c561934e089' failed.